Vyral/base-template/_posts/2019-02-08-how-should-sellers-approach-our-spring-market.md

 {% include pullquote.html %}

 Another thing you can consider doing is **virtual staging**.
 I don’t always do this with my sellers because I find it to be a little deceptive, but it does help attract buyers.
-For example, one of my sellers has a house with carpeted floors, but underneath the carpet is hardwood, so that’s what we showed in the home’s pictures.&nbsp;
+For example, one of my sellers has a house with carpeted floors, but underneath the carpet is hardwood, so that’s what we showed in the home’s pictures.

 As with every other time of year, **you also need to make sure you price your home correctly**.
 If your home is still unsold when June or July rolls around because it’s priced too high, you might end up in a race to the bottom with other panicked home sellers who have to slash their prices and ride the market down.
-The trick is to get under the market—not ride it down.&nbsp;
+The trick is to get under the market—not ride it down.

 Overall, I predict that we’ll see the same type of spring market this year that we saw last year.
-In the meantime, we’re off to a pretty good start and we’ll see how the rest of February goes.&nbsp;
+In the meantime, we’re off to a pretty good start and we’ll see how the rest of February goes.

 If you have any more questions about our upcoming spring market or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
-I’d love to help you.<br>&nbsp;
+I’d love to help you.<br>